jacobgnewman/sparrow/README.md

 # Sparrow

-fun little bot for my personal servers
+Fun little bot for my personal servers

-## TODO

-- fix youtube-dl dependency issues...
-- support x86 & aarch64 flake properly
+Using the Poise framework, with Songbird for audio support

 ## Setup